 Smart Villages is lead by Dr Bernie Jones and Dr John Holes.
 Profesor Sir Brian Heap serves as Senior Science Advisor.
-The project also has a steering group consisting of Prof Howard Alper, Prof Peter Nolan, Prof Deepak Nayyar and Prof Lord (Alec) Broers.
+The project also has a steering group consisting of Prof Howard Alper, Prof Peter Nolan, Prof Deepak Nayyar and Prof Diran Makinde.
 Full details of the team members and biographies can be found here.

 A pack of images from the project can be downloaded here with explanatory notes.
 These images can be used without permission.